Michael-Girard/Classwork/Bachelors/Readme.txt

 This folder contains the files from my Governors University classes.
-Each of these classes had a Performance Assessment, a sort of final exam where you were required to create a program meeting numerous requirements.
+Each of these classes had a Performance Assessment, a type of final exam where you were required to create a program meeting numerous requirements.

 Assignment directions, rubrics, and other information are in <class name>/Documents/.
 .java files are in <class name>/Java Files/.